 Even if you’ve got the best products and the slickest operation, your business won’t be a success if you’re marketing to the wrong audience.
 Think plastering snowplows on a Miami beach billboard, or advertising beef on a vegan recipe website.

-Identifying the right target audience for your business — and understanding the needs of buyers within that market — is a foundational part of running an effective marketing operation.
+Identifying the right target audience for your business — and understanding the needs of buyers within that market — is essential to creating an effective marketing strategy.

-In this article, we’ll cover not only how to find your target audience — but how to engage them too.
+In this guide, we’ll cover not only how to find your target audience — but how to engage them too.

 What is a target audience?

 A target audience is a defined group of potential customers for your products or services.
 The goal of a target audience is to give you insight into who is most likely to do business with you and how you can craft your marketing messages to win their business.